aurelberra/stopwords/rationale.md

 ## About stopwords

 [Stopwords](https://en.wikipedia.org/wiki/Stop_words), an important concept in text mining, information retrieval and natural language processing, are fundamentally relative: the decision that a given lexical element carries no information and should be filtered out as background noise depends on a specific corpus and a specific purpose.
 Different audiences, disciplines, projects or phases in a project will perform different searches and various types of research.
 In non-academic contexts the use of stopwords is typically invisible: search engines do not let users iteratively strike a balance between the frequency and the meaning of words.
 Rather they implement stoplists aiming at acceptable relevance and practical efficiency for as many users as possible.
-Alternative ways are increasingly used, involving notably the use of phrase search.
+Alternative or complementary methods are increasingly used, involving notably phrase search.

 Stoplists can be static or dynamic (or mix both methods), but always rely at some point on the determination of a statistical frequency threshold.
 When they are dynamic, they fit a given corpus economically by removing only the actually occurring words which reach a predetermined frequency.
 When they are static, more words are included in the lists, in order to fit most documents, but some research-driven, semantic decisions can be implemented by default.